 - Try and see if you can either sit up front with the pilot or try your hardest to get a window seat!
 If you sit on the left side when flying in you will get a killer view of Marvel Lake on the way there.
 If you sit on the right you will be graced with expansive vistas of Spray Lakes.

 Hiking to Mount Assiniboine

-The Mount Shark trail head is 40km south of Canmore on the Spray Lakes/Smith Dorien road.
+The Bryant Creek trailhead, also known as the Mount Shark trailhead is 40km south of Canmore on the Spray Lakes/Smith Dorien road.
 It’s a gravel road but you’ll be fine in any car during the summer months.
-The first half of the trail is a very wide, well maintained path with very little elevation gain.
+The first half of the trail is a very wide, well-maintained path with very little elevation gain.